Ganymede-Bio/website-docusaurus/docs/nodes/File/HDF5_Read.md

 Reads HDF5 file

 Retrieves HDF5 data for processing by user-defined function.
-The result of the user-defined function is stored in Ganymede cloud storage
+The result of the user-defined function is stored in Ganymede cloud storage.

 ### Node Attributes